 The company sells to private, corporate, federal, and military customers.
 It services its business jets through authorized service centers, company-owned service centers, and company-owned satellite service centers around the world.

 Dassault Falcon Jet and its parent hope to keep sales ascending in coming years by designing and developing new business jets.
 The company's newer models include the mid-sized Falcon 2000S and the eco-friendly Falcon 2000LX, which has a maximum range of 4,800 nautical miles and is lighter and more fuel-efficient than some competitors' jets.
 Other new models include the Falcon 900 EASy Series and the Falcon 900DX.

-In 2012 Dassault Falcon Jet established a wholly owned foreign entity to cater to the emerging Chinese market.
-The subsidiary, known as Dassault Falcon Business Services (Beijing) Co.
-Ltd, is based in Beijing and is scheduled to start operations in 2013.
-In addition to these plans to expand in China, Dassault Falcon Jet has announced plans to open a service center at Moscow's Sheremetyevo Airport in 2013.
-The new location will allow the company to expand its maintenance operations in Moscow, an important hub for serving Russian-based and temporary executive aircraft.
-The service center will serve Falcon 7X and Falcon 900 EASy Series aircraft.
+In 2014 Dassault Falcon Jet saw growing strength in Southeast Asia and invested in and around the region to better serve its expanding Asian customer base and prepare for future growth.
+In addition, Dassault Falcon Jet opened a service center at Moscow's Sheremetyevo Airport in 2013.
+The new location allows the company to expand its maintenance operations in Moscow, an important hub for serving Russian-based and temporary executive aircraft.
+The service center serves Falcon 7X and Falcon 900 EASy Series aircraft.

 In 2013 the company also announced plans to spend $60 million to expand its Little Rock completions center by 250,000 sq. ft. by 2016.

 More than 2,200 Falcon jets have be completed since Dassault began production in 1965.